gerritnowald/budget_book/README.md

 As an example for transactions, see
 https://github.com/gerritnowald/budget_book/blob/main/transactions.csv

-New transactions can be appended to the database using *import_transactions.py*.
+New transactions can be appended to the database using *import_transactions.ipynb*.
 Also the balance over time is updated.

-New transactions are categorized based on the transaction text using Machine Learning in *categorize_transactions_ML*.
+New transactions are categorized based on the transaction text using Machine Learning.
 See also this blog post:
 https://gerritnowald.wordpress.com/2023/04/05/categorize-banking-transactions-with-machine-learning/